computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 By the end of the workshop, we had identified several key goals that would require curricular revision to achieve, such as:

 * Redesign some core courses to require _no_ prerequisites in order to broaden entry points into the major, and increase points of engagement for nonmajors and opportunities for in-class discussions of social and ethical topics.
-* Reduce the number of required courses to enable more opportunity for student choice in electives.
+* Reduce the number of non-elective requirements to enable more opportunity for student choice in electives.
 * Intentionally develop students' abilities to acquire skills progressively and independently to prepare them for capstone and lifelong learning after graduation.

 During the fall semester, we met roughly weekly to work through the details of a revised curriculum,